Built by White's ?

 Alfred died in 1929 and in the 1930's, the Vectis Works was sold to Groves & Guttridge - more recently it has been transformed into Cowes Yacht Haven.

-Details of some of the vessels shown in the 1939 Lloyds Register of Yachts plus a few others known to have been built by W.White & Sons at the Vectis Works, West Cowes are given on this page.
+Details of some of the vessels shown in a number of Lloyds Register of Yachts plus a few others known to have been built by W.White & Sons at the Vectis Works, West Cowes are given on this page.